Music 105 - Understanding Music » Spring 2022 » Final Examination

 Homophonic texture consists of

-A. two or more melodies of relatively equal interest performed simultaneously.
+A. two or more different versions of the same basic melody performed simultaneously.

 B. a single melodic line without accompaniment.